open-compensation-token-license/license-token-website/wikisrc/arbitrum-governance.md

 ### Voting Procedures

 Arbitrum employs secure, transparent, and efficient voting systems, using techniques like quadratic voting to reflect the preferences of both large and small stakeholders.
 This ensures equitable and binding governance outcomes that are automatically enforced via smart contracts.
+Explore more about [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## Addressing Governance Challenges